FAQ - Health Services

-When you arrive, you will be asked for an up to date insurance card, your XU All Card for student identification, and a form of payment (Credit/Debit Card, All Card, or cash) for possible co-pays or if medication is dispensed at your visit.
+When you arrive, you will be asked for an up to date insurance card, your XU One Pass for student identification, and a form of payment (Credit/Debit Card, One Pass, or cash) for possible co-pays or if medication is dispensed at your visit.

 *** Information you need to know about your insurance:

 - The subscriber’s full name.
 If you have the Xavier University Health Plan – you are the subscriber.
 If you have a plan through your parents, you will need to know if it is your mother, father, or another family member.